Sane will prove the doubters wrong at Bayern Munich and can bring Champions League glory | Goal.com

 Bayern Munich are currently looking for a specific type of player, someone who can take them to the next level and help them challenge for the Champions League every single year.

-Remember, the Bavarians haven't lifted the European Cup since 2012, yet they are presently on course to win an eight consecutive Bundesliga title.
+Remember, the Bavarians haven't lifted the European Cup since 2013, yet they are presently on course to win an eighth consecutive Bundesliga title.

 Current boss Hansi Flick will be well aware that head coaches come and go in Munich; only one thing secures legendary status – and that's European success.